-My name is Deborah Cabaniss, and I'm the Director of Psychotherapy Training.
+My name is Deborah Cabaniss, and I'm the Associate Director of Residency Training and Director of Psychotherapy Training.
 My job is to help Columbia psychiatry residents get the best education in psychotherapy that we can possibly offer them.
 I have a great job, not only because I love to teach and supervise, but also because I get to work with so many great teachers, supervisors and residents.

 As for me...
 I'm a “homegrown” faculty member – I've been here ever since I graduated from college.
 Meeting psychiatrists from all over the country keeps me constantly aware of how outstanding my Columbia training was.
 The psychotherapy training and supervision I received as a resident shaped my career, my interest in psychoanalysis, and my life.
 Today, psychotherapy training is still prioritized in the residency program.
 Courses in psychotherapy are part of the core curriculum of every year of training, psychotherapy is taught on all of the PGY-II rotations, and classroom time is “protected” – even for residents in the ER and on the inpatient units.
 As a Columbia resident, you will become an excellent psychotherapist!

 This is a unique department of great breadth and depth.
 Whatever your interest, there's someone here who's doing cutting edge work in that area and who has trainees working with them.
 We're looking forward to meeting you!